 In one week even the most disadvantaged US citizen will be presented with more economic opportunity than citizens of developing economies will have in their entire lives.

 - Over the years I have paid a lot of money in taxes to the US government.
-However, second thoughts emerge when the US government (at the behest of democratically elected politicians) allows profligate consumers to put their personal debts on the government books.
-Starting in 2013 I took began to limit my tax liability as much as possible.
+However, second thoughts emerge when the US government (at the behest of voters) allows profligate consumers to put their personal debts on the government books.

 - After reading about the Vietnam war and traveling extensively through Indochina I began to sympathize with the struggle for independence that occurred there.